 Financial journalists are like sports commentators.
 They’re great for keeping track of what’s going on in the game, but they won’t help you to become a professional athlete.

 When you first begin trading it’s natural to seek some form of external respected authority to guide your decisions and inspire trading ideas.

 If you’re lucky this form of authority will be a mentor or a talented trading educator.
-If you are unlucky, this form of authority will come from society’s inbuilt habitual dependency on traditional media sources.
+If you are unlucky, this form of authority will come from society’s built-in habitual dependency on traditional media sources.

-In our normal day-to-day lives news serves a very important purpose.
+In our normal day-to-day lives, news serves a very important purpose.

 We rely on news pieces to keep us in the loop about what’s going on in the outside world so that we can orient ourselves properly.

 The problem with financial news is that it’s almost completely useless for traders.
 It’s all speculative and colored by subjectivity.
 It’s as reliable as a weather report.
 Sure, they might be right, but what if they’re wrong?